-“Dell Medical School’s Health Science Summer Camps are a shining star of relevant student outreach and engagement,” says J. Norris Sebastian III, director of Career and Technical Education for Del Valle Independent School District.
+“Dell Medical School’s Health Sciences Summer Camps are a shining star of relevant student outreach and engagement,” says J. Norris Sebastian III, director of Career and Technical Education for Del Valle Independent School District.
 “The experiences these students gain during the summer and yearlong Saturday program propel their interest in the health professions and in higher education.”

 Community That Makes a Difference

 Jaque Vasquez, 19 years old, is a sophomore majoring in health sciences at Baylor University.
 She attended camp alongside Nguyen and Maknojiya in 2016 — and she is among the 21% of camp graduates who identify as a first-generation college student.